What are the Foreign Company Set Up Options in Hong Kong?

 Normal Registration Time | 1 to 2 days | 10 days | 1 – 2 days |

-Bank Account | Can open bank account in Hong Kong | Can open bank account in Hong Kong | Can open bank account in Hong Kong |
+Bank Account | Can open a bank account in Hong Kong | Can open a bank account in Hong Kong | Can open a bank account in Hong Kong |

-Staff Hiring | No restrictions on hiring local or foreign staff | No restrictions on hiring local or foreign staff | Chief representative must be a staff member from the parent company. |
+Staff Hiring | No restrictions on hiring local or foreign staff | No restrictions on hiring local or foreign staff | The chief representative must be a staff member from the parent company. |

-Local Person Requirement | Must appoint at least one local resident company secretary to set up the Company | Must have One Hong Kong Resident Authorised Representative to set up the Branch | Must appoint a Manager or Chief Representative who will relocate from headquarters |
+Local Person Requirement | Must appoint at least one resident company secretary to set up the Company | Must have a Hong Kong Resident Authorised Representative to set up the Branch | Must appoint a Manager or Chief Representative who will relocate from the headquarters |

 Which Foreign Company Business Structure Should You Choose?